-Learn in this article how to add new users, change password, permissions, and more
+This article explains how to Login, add new User Accounts, change Passwords, Permissions and more

 Add a New Ion User

-It's easy for a console owner to create a new user account.
-Upon login creation, an email notification will automatically be sent to the new user.
+It's simple for a console Owner to create a new User Account.
+Upon Login creation, an email notification will automatically be sent to the new User.

 - Navigate to Settings > Accounts

-Once the new user information is saved, an email will be sent to the address entered in step 3 with a link the new user can use to set up their Login credentials.
+Once the new User information is saved, an email will be sent to the address entered in #3 with a link for the new User to set up their Login credentials.
 Console Owners can edit User information by clicking the Username within the Settings > Accounts screen.

 Change Your Password